starsplitterrecords/ECAID/EC-AID_Light.md

 ...but that lies outside the streamlined scope of this model.

-## Appendix A: Reflections and Design Commentary
+---

-### Visualization Standardization Guidelines
+## Appendix B: Visualization Standardization Guidelines

 The following visual guidelines are recommended to support consistency and clarity across EC/AID visualizations.
 These are not strict requirements but help ensure the meaning of each chart is legible and intuitively understood.